 Leave something to the imagination.

 I went ahead and purchased the mascara.
-I’m on vacay for now so I have all the time in the world to try this thing.
+I’m on vacation for now so I have all the time in the world to try this thing.

-So I do just that!
+I do just that!
 Apply mascara; don’t let it dry; and then add the fiber!
-Good, we cool!
+Good!
 The mascara slips on nicely.
 No problem!…then came the fiber….

 Since I’m cheap, I was trying to keep as much of the fiber in the bottle but it was going everywhere and I wasn’t even pumping the darn thing The minute you put it back in the bottle, you got the fiber just floating everywhere!
 It was all over my face too.

-Yes, my lash do look longer and it looks fluffier but the bland mascara from maybelline would have given me the exact same results.
+Yes, my lash do look longer and it looks fluffier but the original maybelline mascara would have given me the exact same results.

 I tried removing the damn fiber from my face with some water (something I just wouldn’t do with a full face of makeup) and IT WOULD NOT COME OFF!
 ARGH!
 There’s no way that girl in the commercial slapped on some mascara without looking like she got out of a boxing ring.
 NO WAY!